 Traditions.
 They are part of what makes the university experience so unique and memorable.
 We have a number of Saint Xavier traditions that we hope you will explore during your time with us.
 Below are some of the traditions that occur during the year, a brief description and their time-frame.

-First Day for First-Years is a day-long program designed to welcome all new first-year students to the academic community and to allow them to experience a unique SXU tradition.
-This program, held the Friday before classes begin, includes a University welcome, New Student Induction, and the All-Campus Picnic.
+Cougar Trax is a two-day program designed to welcome all new first-year students to the academic community and to allow them to experience a unique SXU tradition.
+This program, held the Thursday and Friday before classes begin, includes a mandatory programming, First-Year Fest, and New Student Induction.

 Welcome Week consists of a series of social, educational, and recreational events at the start of the fall semester.
 Welcome Week takes place the first week(s) of classes every Fall semester.

 The RSO Fair provides an excellent opportunity to learn more about the registered student organizations on campus.
 The entire campus community is invited to celebrate the new semester at the Fair and snacks are provided for all who attend!

-The RSO Fair occurs annually on the Wednesday of Welcome Week.
+The RSO Fair occurs once per semester on the Wednesday of Welcome Week and Winter Week.

 This month consists of a series of social, educational and recreational events celebrating Hispanic Heritage.
 This month begins September 15 and goes until October 15!

 Constitution Day is celebrated annually on or around September 17.
 Learn about the United States Constitution on this day commemorating the September 17, 1787 signing of the Constitution.